quixio/quix-docs/WRITING-STYLE.md

 ## See also

-* [Best Practice Guide](./BEST-PRACTICE.md) - the Quix guide on topic-based writing.
+* [Best Practice Guide](./BEST-PRACTICE.md) - the Quix guide to how we do documentation.

 ## Contact